36th and 35th Avenues W

 This two-mile corridor improvement project is a joint effort between the City of Lynnwood and Snohomish County.
 The County’s section of the project is between 164th St SW and Highway 99.

-The planned improvements to the existing two-lane roadway include the addition of a two-way center turn lane, sidewalks, bike lanes, bus pullouts, streetlights, landscape features, and stormwater drainage facilities for both phases.
+The planned improvements to the existing two-lane roadway include the addition of a two-way center turn lane, sidewalks, bike lanes, bus pullouts, streetlights, landscape features, and stormwater drainage facilities.

 - 2018-2019: Environmental survey, geotech study, design, right-of-way acquisition